 May each of us remember the potential impact for good we each have in our own lives to touch others.

-It has been unseasonably cold and rainy the past couple of days, so I thought I would tackle a little history project I have wanted to write about regarding a particular little penny press newspaper.
+It has been unseasonably cold and rainy the past couple of days, so I thought I would tackle a little history project.
+I’ve wanted to write about a particular little penny press newspaper.

 In the 1880’s, this newspaper only cost a penny!
 The original historic art print alone is priceless, in my humble opinion.
 Journalism has been a career thread which has run in our family, but I did not know that when I started my course work.
 I only learned of it later from my father once I began taking journalism courses during the second year during my undergraduate work.
 My grandmother, Edith Faulstich was a Philatelic journalist.
 Below is a short list regarding some of her writing history: